bartockbat/Nginx4ISV/README.md

 1. git clone https://github.com/bartockbat/Nginx4ISV.git
 2. cd Nginx4ISV
-3. Check all of the config files - escpecially the Dockerfile and the Nginx config files.
+3. Check all of the config files - especially the Dockerfile and the Nginx config files.
 Verify all your configs.
 4. sudo docker build -t rhel7_nginx .
 5. to run simply sudo docker run -d nginx_rhel7
 6. if you forget to modify the nginx.conf params, simply attach to the running container and modify